 First let’s check the Linux use case scenario.
 Here it’s a bit more simple:

-Set the VM disks to VirtIO SCSI (NOT VirtIO BLOCK) and toggle the Discard option/checkbox.
+Set the VM disks to VirtIO SCSI (NOT VirtIO BLOCK) and toggle the Discard and the IO Thread options/checkboxes.

 Inside the VM enable the fstrim service in Systemd.